USA Police State Under Special Counsel Robert Mueller

 His lawyer Kevin Downing has appealed but the government hit back.
 Assistant special counsel Scott Meisler wrote the appeal notion should be denied, as Manafort’s actions were “committed through covert corrupt persuasion” and that the terms of his sentence “are common to defendants incarcerated pending trial.”

 That is not true that it is “common”.
-In this country, we don’t imprison white collar, non-violent people before they are convicted of anything.
+In this country, we don’t imprison white collar, non-violent people, before they are convicted of anything.
 And we certainly don’t put them in solitary confinement.

 Manafort has pleaded not guilty to more than 20 charges in the special counsel Robert Mueller’s Russia investigation, including tax and bank fraud, conspiracy, obstruction of justice, and failure to register as a foreign agent.